NatoliChris/research-literature/papers/bitcoin_ng.md

 - Introduces the Bitcoin-NG protocol.
 	- Improves bitcoin performance while keeping same assumptions.
 	- ``//TODO discuss more about protocol``
-- Introduces the first quantatative metrics for performance evaluation of Bitcoin.
+- Introduces the first quantitative metrics for performance evaluation of Bitcoin.
 - Quantifies scalability and performance of the Bitcoin-NG protocol through large-scale experiments.

 ---